 There are three ways to compute the currently selected simulation run.
 All methods automatically perform parameter checking, and if no errors are generated, proceed to the actual computing of simulation results.
+Additionally, the program is designed to be computationally efficient.
+Only components with data changes since the last compute will be recomputed; the remainder of the components have not changed so previous simulation results are still applicable.
+If you wish, you may force all components to recomputed regardless of data changes since the last compute.

 The first way to compute a simulation run is from the Compute menu.
 Click on the Compute menu and then select the Compute Run command.
 The name of the current simulation run is shown in brackets as part of the menu command.
 If the command is not available, it is because there is no current simulation run; you must first select a run.
 A window will automatically open that shows the progress of the compute.
 You will need to manually close the window when the compute is done, whether it failed or was successful.
+If you wish to force all components to be recomputed instead of just those with data changes, hold the control key while selecting the menu command.

 The second way to compute a simulation run is from the Watershed Explorer, on the "Compute" tab.
 Select the simulation run you wish to compute by clicking on it in the Watershed Explorer with the right mouse button.
 A context menu is displayed that contains several choices including compute.
 Click the Compute command.
 The progress window will automatically open.
+If you wish to force all components to be recomputed instead of just those with data changes, hold the control key while selecting the right mouse menu command.

 The third way to compute a simulation run is from the toolbar.
 The compute button is enabled when ever there is a current run that can be computed.
 If the button is not available or shows a different type of compute, you must first select a simulation run.
 Press the button to compute the current simulation run.
 The progress window will automatically open.
+If you wish to force all components to be recomputed instead of just those with data changes, hold the control key while selecting the toolbar button.